How to Become a Flight Medic: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

-Like all paramedics, the primary job of a flight paramedic is to treat injuries and illnesses.
-What makes the life of a flight medic interesting is where those injuries and illnesses are treated.
+The primary job of a flight paramedic, just like a regular paramedic, is to treat injuries and illnesses.
+But of course, what makes the life of a flight medic interesting is where those injuries and illnesses are treated.

-Helicopters are the primary mode of transportation for flight medics, since their versatility allows them to get in and out of tight situations quickly.
-Due to the low flying altitude, the travel risks are significantly higher than that of an ambulance, so flight paramedics are trained in flight safety and protocol as well as emergency medicine.
+By using helicopters as the primary mode of transportation, flight medics are able to get in and out of tight situations quickly.
+But because of the low flying altitudes, the travel risks are significantly higher than that of an ambulance.
+For this reason, flight paramedics are trained in flight safety and protocol on top of their traditional emergency medical training.